Step Fwd IT Logo

 Employee Education

 Conduct regular cybersecurity awareness training sessions to educate employees about the risks and warning signs of BEC scams.
-Teach them to verify email addresses, scrutinize email requests for urgent or unusual requests, and encourage reporting of suspicious emails.
+Teach them to verify email addresses, scrutinise email requests for urgent or unusual requests, and encourage reporting of suspicious emails.

 Multi-Factor Authentication (MFA)